NiklasNiggemann/DuckDB/duckdb_polars_pandas_pyarrow/ReadMe.md

 # DuckDB vs Polars vs Pandas: A Modern DataFrame Benchmark

-## Abstract
+## Overview

-This document benchmarks and compares the performance, design, and use cases of leading DataFrame and analytical query engines in Python: **DuckDB**, **Polars**, and **Pandas**.
-Each tool represents a distinct approach to tabular analytics, and this comparison aims to clarify their strengths, weaknesses, and best use cases.
+This project benchmarks the performance of leading DataFrame and analytical query engines in Python: **DuckDB**, **Polars**, and **Pandas**.
+Each tool represents a distinct approach to tabular analytics:

----

-## Introduction
+- **DuckDB**: An in-process SQL OLAP database, similar to SQLite but optimized for analytical workloads.
+- **Polars**: A modern, high-performance DataFrame library written in Rust, designed for speed and efficiency.
+- **Pandas**: The most widely used DataFrame library in Python, known for its rich API and extensive ecosystem.

+Future benchmarks will also include **PyArrow**, which is increasingly used for efficient in-memory columnar data and interoperability between analytical engines.

+### Purpose of Benchmarking

 Analytical workloads—such as filtering, grouping, and aggregation—are fundamental to data warehousing and business intelligence.
 The choice of engine can dramatically affect both performance and resource usage, especially as data volumes increase.

-This comparison provides a practical guide for selecting the right tool for your data processing needs.
+### Dataset

+The [Ecommerce Behavior Data from Multi-category Store](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) dataset is used for these benchmarks.
+It is a real-world dataset with:

+- **Size:** 9 GB
+- **Rows:** 67,501,979
+- **Columns:** 18

+This scale is representative of production analytics scenarios.

 ---

-## Background

-### DataFrames

-DataFrames are two-dimensional, tabular data structures with rows and columns, similar to spreadsheets or database tables.
-They are a fundamental data structure in libraries like Pandas and Polars, providing an intuitive way to store, view, and manipulate data.

----

-## Overview of Libraries

-### DuckDB

-DuckDB is an in-process SQL OLAP database, similar to SQLite but optimized for analytical workloads.
-It is SQL-centric and built for those who work with SQL on a daily basis, focusing on simplicity and high performance for analytics and databases.

-### Pandas

-Pandas is an open-source library for Python, designed for data manipulation and analysis.
-It is the most widely used DataFrame library in Python, known for its rich API and extensive ecosystem.
-The DataFrame is its key data structure, offering many functions for cleaning, wrangling, and preparing data for analysis.

-### Polars

-Polars is a modern, high-performance DataFrame library written in Rust, designed for speed and efficiency.
-It leverages the Apache Arrow columnar memory format to achieve speed through parallel and lazy execution, query optimization, and efficient data handling.
-Polars is considered the new Pandas for data science and machine learning workflows.

----

-## Benchmarking

-### Purpose of Benchmarking

-Performance is one of the easiest quality metrics to measure for any system.
-It is an attractive, "objective" measurement that makes it easy to compare different systems.
-However, fair benchmarking is challenging, and it is easy to misrepresent performance information, intentionally or not.

-#### Common Mistakes in Benchmarking

-1. **Non-Reproducibility:** All configuration parameters must be known and experiments must be reproducible.
-2. **Failure to Optimize:** Systems should be properly optimized for the workload.
-3. **Apples vs Oranges:** Ensure the same functionality is measured.
-4. **Overly-specific Tuning:** Avoid tuning systems only for standardized benchmarks.
-5. **Cold vs Hot Runs:** Report performance for both initial and subsequent runs.
-6. **Cold vs Warm Runs:** Properly clear OS caches for cold run measurements.
-7. **Ignoring Preprocessing Time:** Include setup and index creation time in benchmarks.
-8. **Incorrect Code:** Always verify correctness of results.

-### Benchmarking Methodology
+## Benchmarking Methodology

-Benchmarks are conducted using robust setups (e.g., Python subprocesses) to ensure each run is "cold"—eliminating caching effects and ensuring fair, repeatable results.
-Each operation is executed 10 times, and the median, minimum, maximum, and span are reported for both execution time and memory usage.
+Benchmarks are conducted using a robust setup that leverages [Python subprocesses](https://docs.python.org/3/library/subprocess.html) to ensure each run is "cold"—eliminating caching effects and ensuring fair, repeatable results.
+Each operation is executed 10 times, and the median, minimum, maximum, and span (max - min) are reported for both execution time (in seconds) and memory usage (in MB).

 **Test Environment:**
 - MacBook Pro (2021), Apple M1 Max, 32 GB RAM
 - Python environment as specified in the repository

-### Dataset

-The [Ecommerce Behavior Data from Multi-category Store](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) dataset is used:

-- **Size:** 9 GB
-- **Rows:** 67,501,979
-- **Columns:** 18

 ---